kopiro/kopiro/md/description.md

-SSWE working on @Spotify desktop client & web player, living in Sweden.
+SSWE working on Spotify desktop & web client, living in 🇸🇪